 Tax rules that apply to exempt interest distributions you may receive from a mutual fund.

 Some mutual funds are established to provide a way to invest in municipal bonds and other securities that produce tax-exempt interest.
+These investments are typically found in taxable accounts of high-income taxpayers.
 Distributions from these mutual funds are usually composed mainly of tax-exempt interest.
 Under the special tax rules for mutual funds, you should treat the tax-exempt interest portion of your dividend the same as if you received the tax-exempt interest directly.

 Where to get the number: At one time mutual funds reported exempt interest on Form 1099-INT, but it will now appear on Form 1099-DIV.